maiahirsch/maiahirsch.github.io/docs/lab8.md

 ## Conclusion

 The drift stint succesfully demonstrates combined use of linear PID, orientation PID, and ToF sensing.
 The main challenges were managing DMP FIFO reads, tuning the trigger distance for high-speed spproach, and maintaining BLE connectivity during the stunt.

+## References

+I used XXX page for code reference.
+I used Claude